paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-1-programming.md

 ## Learning Python

-Rather than reproducing all my Learning Python notes (and risk updating one set, not the other, and getting things out of sync),  we will work through my existing Python notes repository
+Rather than reproducing all my Learning Python notes (and risk updates causing one set of documents to fall out of sync),  we will work through my existing Python notes repository

 * [https://pbaumgarten.com/python](https://pbaumgarten.com/python)